Alexandre-Carbenay/library/README.md

 Here is a list of the common targets:

-- `build` to build the application as a docker image
+- `build` to build the application as a docker image.
-- `start` to start the application and all its dependencies using docker compose
+- `start` to start the application and all its dependencies using docker compose.
-- `stop` to stop the application previously started with `start`
+- `stop` to stop the application previously started with `start`.
-- `acceptance` to run the application's acceptance tests in a docker compose environment
+- `acceptance` to run the application's acceptance tests in a docker compose environment.

+In addition to those application specific `Makefile`, the root folder provides its own `Makefile` that can be used to execute some common tasks, such as:

+- `structurizr` to generate the Structurizr C4 diagrams.
+- `start-pact-broker` to start the environment of the Pact broker used in the Consumer-driven contract testing pattern.
+  The broker provides a UI available at [`http://localhost:9292`](http://localhost:9292).
+- `stop-pact-broker` to stop this Pact broker.

 ### Environment configuration